-- A login macro is a recording of the events that occur when you access and log in to a Web site using the event-based Web Macro Recorder.
-You can subsequently instruct Fortify WebInspect to begin a scan using this recording.
-You can specify a login macro when you select Site Authentication on Step 2 of the Guided Scan Wizard. - If Enable macro validation is selected in Scan Settings: Authentication for scans that use a login macro, Fortify WebInspect tests the login macro at the start of the scan to ensure that the log in is successful.
+- A login macro is a recording of the events that occur when you access and log in to a Web site using a Web Macro Recorder tool.
+You can subsequently instruct Fortify WebInspect to begin a scan using this recording. - If Enable macro validation is selected in Scan Settings: Authentication for scans that use a login macro, Fortify WebInspect tests the login macro at the start of the scan to ensure that the log in is successful.
 If the macro is invalid and fails to log in to the application, the scan stops and an error message is written in the scan log file.
-For more information and troubleshooting tips, see "Testing Login Macros" on page 456. - A workflow macro is a recording of HTTP events that occur as you navigate through a Web site using the session-based Web Macro Recorder.
+For more information and troubleshooting tips, see "Testing Login Macros" on page 466. - A workflow macro is a recording of HTTP events that occur as you navigate through a Web site using a Web Macro Recorder tool.
 Fortify WebInspect audits only those URLs included in the macro that you previously recorded and does not follow any hyperlinks encountered during the audit.
-You can specify a workflow macro when you select a Workflows scan in the Guided Scan or Basic Scan wizards.